bifrost-org/biFroSt/README.md

 Make sure all paths and credentials exist and are accessible by the user running the server.

-### Database setup
+## Database setup (server-side)

-biFrǫSt requires a PostgreSQL database to store user informations.
+biFrǫSt (server) requires a PostgreSQL database to store user informations.
 The installation script **does not create the database or tables** - this is the responsibility of the user.

-#### 1. Create a database
+### 1. Create a database

 Make sure you have a PostgreSQL database ready.
 For example: